Walking in Duluth

 Today, only 15 to 20 percent of harbor shipping arrives through Superior's natural entry.

-The city's most visible trail starts on the other side of the Aerial Lift Bridge, where the paved, seven-mile Lakewalk follows Lake Superior from the Aerial Lift Bridge to Fitger's, Leif Erickson Park and the Rose Garden.
+The city's most visible trail starts on the other side of the Aerial Lift Bridge, where the paved, seven-mile Lakewalk follows Lake Superior from the Aerial Lift Bridge to Fitger's, Leif Erickson Park, the Rose Garden and beyond.

 It's fun to walk, and the lakefront bustle gives it a festive air.

 The trail continues past the Beacon Pointe condo resort at 21st Avenue (its construction right on the trail route remains a sore point to locals) and along the excursion-railroad tracks.

 At 32nd Avenue, you can take a detour to walk the Congdon Park Trail (three blocks to the left) or visit Glensheen mansion (one block to the right).

 The Lakewalk continues through the Congdon and Lakeside neighborhoods to Lester Park and back to the Lake Superior shoreline at Kitchi Gammi Park.

 The nearly 1-mile Lester-Amity Trail follows the Lester River at the edge of town, off Superior Street and 61st Avenue East.